 What Is Passive Income?

 The term “passive income” has two distinct meanings.
 In ordinary use, it refers to money earned without effort.
 This distinguishes it from money earned by working at a job.
 Interest on savings accounts, for example, is passive income.
 Wages, salary, tips, commissions, bonuses and the like are not.
-Passive income typically requires upfront investment, management, or oversight.
+That said passive income does typically require upfront investment, management or oversight.

 The difference can matter if you lose money on something the IRS considers a passive investment.
 That’s because you can deduct losses from one passive investment to reduce taxable income from a profitable passive investment.
 This is a minor consideration for most investors, however.
 For most purposes, the usual understanding of passive income is good enough.